UniversalDependencies/docs/_scn/index.md

 * Words are delimited by whitespace or apostrophes.
 * Punctuation marks are treated as separate tokens, with some exceptions:
   * Apostrophes indicate elision, and are attached to the neighbouring word that underwent elision.
-This commonly occurs with determiners: d'iddu, l'acqua.
+This commonly occurs with determiners: *d'iddu, l'acqua*.
-  * Apostrophes indicate apheresis, and are attached to the neighboring word that has undergone apheresis: 'na, 'nvitatu, 'nchianau, 'mmucciari.
+  * Apostrophes indicate apheresis, and are attached to the neighboring word that has undergone apheresis: *'na, 'nvitatu, 'nchianau, 'mmucciari*.
+  * Numerical expressions are treated as single words and may contain punctuation: *'62, 150, 500*.

 ---
 **Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
 Specify whether words with spaces and/or multiword tokens occur.
 Include links to further language-specific documentation if available.